About School Mental Health ASSIST

 - Implementation support for school mental health promotion and prevention programming

-The next three-year strategic plan, 2014-2017, deepens work in these areas and introduces unique programming for specific populations.
-It also helps with system co-ordination in the wider community of care.
+The next three-year strategic plan, 2014-2017, deepened work in these areas and introduced two new pillars of work:

 How does School Mental Health ASSIST fit with other provincial mental health and addictions initiatives?